Xilinx/xoclv2/doc/xrt.rst

 Dynamic Function Exchange (DFX), sensors, clocking, reset, and security.
 User partition contains user compiled binary which is loaded by a process called DFX also known as partial reconfiguration.

 Physical partitions require strict HW compatibility with each other for DFX to work properly.
 Every physical partition has two interface UUIDs: *parent* UUID and *child* UUID.
 For simple single stage platforms Shell → User forms parent child relationship.
 For complex two stage platforms Base → Shell → User forms the parent child relationship chain.

 .. note::
    Partition compatibility matching is key design component of Alveo platforms and XRT.
 Partitions have child and parent relationship.
 A loaded partition exposes child partition UUID to advertise its compatibility requirement for child partition.
 When loading a child partition the xmgmt management driver matches parent UUID of the child partition against child UUID exported by the parent.
 Parent and child partition UUIDs are stored in the *xclbin* (for user) or *xsabin* (for base and shell).
-   Except for VSEC, UUIDs are stored in xsabin and xclbin.
-The hardware itself does not know about UUIDs.
+Except for root UUID, VSEC, hardware itself does not know about UUIDs.
+UUIDs are stored in xsabin and xclbin.

 The physical partitions and their loading is illustrated below::

 	   SHELL                               USER
         +-----------+                  +-------------------+